-Below there are listed some lunar interpretations, but I am of the firm belief that the whole chart spells out many of the health issues.
-On the energetic level, there are many other aspects of the personality that are blocked, feel tense, and where we repress emotion so that it finds its expression through the body (Moon).
-Please bear in mind that the astrological readings are focused on the more negative emotions and will be a depressing read, and many of these health issues are things that could possibly manifest.
-I have also been honing in on the possible emotional conflicts and general dis-comfort of the lunar aspects in the horoscope.
+You’ll find some lunar interpretations down below, but I firmly believe that the entire chart reveals many of the health issues.
+Many other facets of our personalities are also energetically blocked, tense, and places where we repress emotion that ultimately finds expression in the body (Moon).
+A lot of these health problems may or may not materialise, but please keep in mind that the astrological readings emphasise the negative emotions and will be depressing to read.
+I have also been concentrating on the emotional tensions and general unease that can arise from the lunar aspects of the horoscope.

 Some eye problems have been linked to this astrological combination, which may be an unconscious reaction to the tension caused by the square and opposition aspects, in which the individual feels torn in two different directions.
 This facet, which represents internal strife, is often interpreted as a reflection of a childhood marked by conflict between the child’s parents.
 The Sun and Moon are the most important planets in a horoscope, and when they are at odds with one another, it can be challenging to find a way to balance the cosmic pull on an individual’s life.
 Strong swings in mood are possible for the Sun-Moon person, as are problems with women and illnesses related to the Moon, such as fluid retention.
 This causes internal conflict because the individual’s sense of self as a unique entity often experiences a general sense of unease as a result.
 According to astrology, a person’s vitality and heart are under the Sun’s jurisdiction.